The truth behind your motivation.

 Jumpstart your motivation with simple actions

-Do you remember the last time you felt paralysed about starting a new project and wasted time worrying; but once you started doing something, it all felt easier?
-That’s because when we create momentum, we’re likelier to get something done.
+Do you remember the last time you felt paralyzed about starting a new project and wasted time worrying, but it all felt easier once you started doing something?

 Boost your motivation by facing your goals and fears

-For me, I keep kettlebells in different parts of my house so I’ve no excuse that I’m “too lazy to walk to them”.
+I keep kettlebells in different parts of my house, so I’ve no excuse for being “too lazy to walk to them.”

 When motivation knocks, seize it